jronallo/iiif-workshop-new/content/content-search-api/_index.md

 The content searched is commonly the text of the resource as an annotation that can be painted onto a canvas.
 The most common use cases are for returning OCR text or transcriptions, though it is possible to use this API for searching other types of annotations.

+{{% notice note %}}
-> Note that the IIIF Search API doesn’t specify how the search interface is presented to the user, it specifies the back-end mechanism by which the client can query annotation content on any IIIF Search API compatible server.
+Note that the IIIF Search API doesn’t specify how the search interface is presented to the user, it specifies the back-end mechanism by which the client can query annotation content on any IIIF Search API compatible server.
+{{% /notice %}}

 What are the use cases you have at your institution for search inside?